CodingEZ/Automated-Garden/README.md

 ```from Image import ImageControl``` <br />
 ```imgControl = ImageControl.Controller()``` <br />

-Creating a new instance of the Controller will immediately create two objects, a Drawer and an Editor.
-The Drawer handles all drawing and outline functions with opencv.
-The Editor creates different thresholds for image processing, and calls the Grip pipeline object for filtering.

 ```imgControl.image_grab()``` <br />

 Must be called in order to initialize the image.
 Can use a given image in the Camera